OCNS Director Elections

 • Social Media

-• Sponsorship
+• Membership

-Calendar for 2022
+Calendar for 2023

-• November 11 - November 13: Nomination Committee evaluates candidates.
+• October 12 - October 26: Nomination Committee evaluates candidates.

-• November 14: Candidate list will be made public on OCNS website.
+• October 30: Candidate list will be made public on OCNS website.

-• November 14 - December 09: Voting by members.
+• November 1 - November 22: Voting by members.

 Candidacy

-All members with active OCNS membership status (all dues paid before the application deadline) can self-nominate, provided they: (i) have been a member of OCNS for a minimum of 12 months, or (ii) have attended an on-site CNS conference in the past.
 Candidates must demonstrate prior involvement in the field of computational neuroscience.
 No two Directors should work in the same laboratory and candidacies may be refused if elections can cause this to happen.
-Current Directors and Officers whose mandate ends December 2022 may apply.
+Current Directors and Officers whose mandate ends December 2023 may apply.

 We strongly encourage members to consider candidacy for these elections.
 OCNS is committed to have a wide diversity among its Directors---across research areas, gender, abilities, career experiences, geographic locations, and personal backgrounds, and this is possible only if a broad range of members apply.
 The OCNS strives to be a diverse group and encourages a balanced and inclusive representation of women in leadership positions within the organisation.